moja-global/FLINT.Cloud/docs/index.rst

-Moja global Developer Documentation
+FLINT.Cloud Developer Documentation
 ===================================

-moja global provides tools for estimating emissions and removals of greenhouse gases from the land sector.

-FLINT: the Full Lands INtegration Tool
-The Full Lands Integration Tool (FLINT) is the flagship software developed by the moja global community.
-It is an integrating platform for estimating land-based greenhouse gas emissions and removals.
-Integrating refers to FLINT’s design to combine a wide range of data with models to achieve more accurate estimates of stocks and fluxes of greenhouse gases.
-FLINT is consistent with the UNFCCC guidelines.
+The project aims to build a continuous deployment pipeline to offer FLINT as a SaaS over cloud.
+The FLINT-GCBM scripts are converted to a REST Api service built using Flask.
+This API Service is designed to be consumed by Gcloud.

-This Documentation is meant for Developers wishing to contribute to moja global repositories.
+This Documentation is meant for Developers wishing to contribute to FLINT.Cloud repository.
 If you would like to get in touch with the maintainers for other reasons, please drop a mail at info@moja-global.com.

 .. toctree::
    :hidden:

-   prerequisites/index
+   Api/index
    DevelopmentSetup/index
-   contributing/index
-   DeveloperWorkflow/index
-   faq
-   contact